trotyl/issue-tracker/microsoft/typescript.md

 + ~~[Suggestion: use `:{type}` to omit formal parameter when declare function interface or something else](https://github.com/Microsoft/TypeScript/issues/10984)~~: Feature request; declined

 ## Semantics

+Description: those unrelevant to syntax change but have effect on runtime behaviour

 ### Generator